What Does Smoke Damage Do to Electronics?

 One option is to unplug and remove any affected devices.
 Then, clean the items and wipe off any residue with a cloth.
 If you do this immediately, you will improve the chances of saving devices.

-If the item has a heavy coating of soot or smoke or burn marks, do not attempt to restore it.
+If the item has a heavy coating of soot or smoke or burns marks, do not attempt to restore it.
 These devices are often beyond saving and should be safely discarded.

 On a practical note, always keep warranty records on your devices.
 If they are damaged beyond saving, it might be covered by any warranty plans.
 Typically, devices over $100 in value have warranty plans.